-It can be difficult to know where to start when thinking about keeping your children safe from harm online.
-Speaking with your children early about ways to stay safe online and what you’d both do if something were to go wrong is one of the best ways to help them navigate online challenges.
-It’s important that you and your child make this plan together, so that both of you understand what to do if something goes wrong or they need help.
+It can be difficult to know where to start when thinking about keeping your children safe online.
+We’ve put these steps together as we know that early conversations about ways to stay safe and what you’d do if something went wrong is one of the best ways to navigate online challenges.

 1. Figure out what they know already